OmengU/quap/documentation/documentation.typ

 />
 ```
 ]
 Its value is set to the time limit loaded with the Loader if the Question has a time limit specified.
 If not, the field is left empty.
 If the input changes as the tutor enters a number, said number is stored in State to be used in an #acr("API") call to the server which performs a PATCH Operation to mutate the data of the Question. the plus in front of the expression `event.target.value` is used to convert a string to a number in JavaScript/TypeScript.
-The component also features an error message that is displayed above the input fields if there are empty fields.
+The Component also features an error message that is displayed above the input fields if there are empty fields.
 This also causes the save button to be disabled:
-*Image of error*
+#figure(image("images/screenshots/questionError.png", height: 6.5cm), caption: [Error Message Empty Question fields], supplement: "Figure", kind: "image")
 This is done by declaring a boolean state, which is used to control the visibility of the alert and the ability to click the button.
 This is then updated by using the useEffect Hook to trigger when the state of the input field values changes.
 #code-snippet(caption: "Edit Question Error Check")[
 ```ts